decimal254/my--first-repo/README.md

 using Github for version control
 ## How to use this Repo
 Just the explore the commits, code, and test features while learning
+## About This Repo

+This is a simple Git and GitHub learning project.
+Practice makes perfect!